mrmatho/da-slides/pages/emerging-trends.md

 # Threat Detection and Response

-- Advanced threat detection systems use machine learning and AI to identify potential threats in real-time.
+- Advanced threat detection systems use machine learning and AI to *identify potential threats in real-time*.
-- These systems can analyze network traffic, user behavior, and other data to identify potential threats.
+- These systems can analyze *network traffic, user behavior, and other data* to identify potential threats.
 - **Automated response systems** can quickly respond to threats, such as isolating infected devices or blocking malicious traffic.
 - This helps to minimize the impact of security breaches and reduce the time it takes to respond to threats.